azhuge233/EGSFreeGamesNotifier/README.md

 Set your telegram bot token and chat ID in config.json.

-Check [
-SteamDB-FreeGames-dotnet wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more config explanation, only notification releated varaibles are available for this project.
+Check [wiki](https://github.com/azhuge233/EGSFreeGamesNotifier/wiki) for more config explanation, only notification releated varaibles are available for this project.

 ### Repeatedly running